MicrosoftDocs/winrt-api/windows.gaming.input/gamepad_gamepads.md

 ## -remarks

 This list is initally empty and will not list gamepads even if they are already connected.
-After a short period this will return a complete list of Gamepads.
+After a short period this will return a complete list of gamepads.

 ## -examples